miguelarbesu/miguelarbesu/content/authors/admin/_index.md

   url: https://www.fmp-berlin.de/

 # Short bio (displayed in user profile at end of posts)
-bio: A chemist turned structural biologist stepping into data science
+bio: A chemist turned structural biologist, now stepping into data science

 # Interests to show in About widget
 interests: